ha1shu/Customer-Orders-Analytics_using_PySpark/README.md

 #  Customer-Orders Analytics using PySpark

-This project demonstrates how to analyze customer behavior and spending using **PySpark**.
+This project demonstrates how to analyze customer behavior and spending using PySpark.
 It includes data preprocessing, aggregations, window functions, and joins on synthetic e-commerce data.

 ##  Project Structure